tokumine/couch/README.md

 ## Usage:
 1. Install the requirements
-2. Set your OpenAI API key in the code below
+2. Set your OpenAI API key in shrink.py
-3. Set your name, MBTI personality type, spoken languages and generation in the code below
+3. Set your name, MBTI personality type, spoken languages and generation in shrink.py
-4. Run the code with `sudo python shrink.py` (sudo needed for audio on mac)
+4. Run: `sudo python shrink.py` (sudo needed for audio on mac)
 5. Audio will be recorded in a turntaking fashion
 6. Press space to stop recording your turn (first time shrink will download the whisper model)
 7. Say "bye" to exit